JaimeCifreL/throxy-persona-ranker/README.md

 During development, I considered the following optional improvements for future iterations:
 1. **Ranking without filters**: Option to view complete results ignoring business exclusions
-2. **Custom instructions for AI**: Text input to allow user-specified guidance for ranking logic These ideas were not implemented due to time constraints but demonstrate potential enhancements for usability, transparency, and flexibility.
+2. **Custom instructions for AI**: Text input to allow user-specified guidance for ranking logic.

+These ideas were not implemented due to time constraints but demonstrate potential enhancements for usability, transparency, and flexibility.

 ##  License